 The Behavioral Health Leadership Coalition has developed a proposal to build a campus located immediately adjacent to Bert Nash Community Mental Health Center and across the street from Lawrence Memorial Hospital and Heartland Community Health Center.

-The proposed campus will have the following buildings and services for individuals with serious mental illness and substance use disorders:
+The Treatment and Recovery Campus of Douglas County will have the following buildings and services for individuals with serious mental illness and substance use disorders: